 Written By: Epicstu Wyvernwriter

 Elizabeth awoke to the morning, though the sun’s light had not yet reached the skylight in her room.
 She noticed human tech along the walls, but unlike at home the cables did not illuminate the room.
 Instead there were torches on the walls.
 “I guess they couldn’t get the lights to work,” she said to herself.
-She got up and started unplugging cables and plugging them back in different outlets.
+She got up and started unplugging cables and plugging them into different outlets.
 “Can’t blame them.
 The color coded rings are all missing.
 I’ll have to guess.”

 An aroma entered Edwards room.
 Edward sat up in his bed and sniffed the air.
 “Is that coffee?”
 He looked to the door.
 Someone had opened it, letting in the smell.
 He got up, sheathed Deceit and followed the smell out to a large room which was set up like a tavern.
 There were all different kinds of Furs there from every corner of the Lands.
 The aroma of coffee came from a Sabertooth Snow Tiger of grey fur and black stripes.